|

 and excursion with a naturalist.
 Back on board.
 Guides' briefing

 on the next day's activities.
-Overnight on the Alta.
+Overnight on the Grace.

 Days 4 - 9: Galapagos Cruise.